quitesimpleorg/debfetcher/README.md

 often use simply fetch the .deb packages from the apt repo in their templates.
 But they aren't always quick to keep their template up to date with the latest upstream version.

-There is thus hardly a practical benefit in using your distros package manager to install those.
-Your distro's package is just a proxy  for the .deb.
+There may therefore hardly be a practical benefit in using your distros package manager to install those.
+Your distro's package may essentially just be a "proxy" for the .deb.
 Although you can make a version bump yourself, it is rather inconvenient and you'll have to monitor for new releases yourself.
-Although being out of date is not a big problem often, it obviously can be when you are missing out on security updates.
+Even though being out of date is not a big problem often, it obviously can be when you are missing out on security updates.

 debfetcher simply identifies the latest version of a package in the corresponding apt repo, downloads it and then installs the binaries from the .deb.